seandaniel-uf/client-hosted-header-footer-tv2/README.md

 The structure of the endpoint consists of one global object named to your choice (in my example I chose `companyCode`) followed by three seperate keys.
 The three keys in the `companyCode` object should be named accordingly as I have referenced below, and HTML, CSS, JavaScript placed in the necessary keys.

-`head_section_html` -> Links to CSS, Font Files, Other necessary assets loaded through a CDN - [Example Code when appended into the DOM](https://github.com/seandaniel-uf/client-hosted-header-footer-tv2/blob/master/head_section_html.html)
+`head_section_html` -> Links to CSS, font files, other necessary assets loaded through a CDN - [Example Code when appended into the DOM](https://github.com/seandaniel-uf/client-hosted-header-footer-tv2/blob/master/head_section_html.html)

 `header_html` -> The header HTML - [Example code when appended into the DOM](https://github.com/seandaniel-uf/client-hosted-header-footer-tv2/blob/master/header.html)